Aliiina-z/CompEvo/README.md

 └── train.py             # Main entry point to start training
 ```

-## 📈 Using Your Own Data
+## 📈 Data Preparation

-The framework supports both virtual and real data sources:
+The framework requires real-world data for training.

-### Virtual Data (Default)
-- Automatically generated for testing and demonstration
-- Uses synthetic time series with simulated news impact
-- Perfect for understanding the framework logic

-### Real Data
-To use your own real-world data:

 1.  **Prepare your data:** Create a JSON file with instruction/input/output format:
     ```json